NCAR/climate-primer-water/doc/ch3_baselines.rst

     Problems associated with automated gauge measurements are often a function of precipitation rate and precipitation phase.

-    Precipitation phase refers to whether the hydrometeors are liquid, liquid and below freezing—such as freezing rain—or frozen, such as hail or snow.
+    Precipitation phase refers to whether the hydrometeors are liquid, liquid, and below freezing such as freezing rain, or frozen, such as hail or snow.

     |image16|

     *Download Video*

     Freezing and frozen precipitation present a difficult problem for gauge measurement.
 This is particularly true for the popular automated tipping bucket gauge.
-To obtain a liquid equivalent measurement, the gauge must be heated to melt the frozen precipitation.
+To obtain a liquid-equivalent measurement, the gauge must be heated to melt the frozen precipitation.
 This can and often does lead to sublimation or evaporation of precipitation without measuring it, resulting in underestimates.
 In addition, if the snowfall rate is very great, the melting will not occur fast enough to prevent gauge overflow, again leading to underestimation.

     Precipitation rate can also impact the accuracy of the gauge measurement.
-Although this varies with gauge design, the problem has been primarily with the tipping bucket style gauge as described in the rain gauge webcast referred to earlier.
+Although this varies with gauge design, the problem has been primarily with the tipping-bucket-style gauge as described in the rain-gauge webcast referred to earlier.

     The NWS is testing an automated “weighing” gauge known as the all weather precipitation accumulation gauge (AWPAG).
 There is still some heating of the rim to help direct snow into the gauge where a weight will determine the liquid equivalent.
 However, the heated area is not nearly as large as that in the tipping bucket gauges used by the NWS.
 Therefore, the errors with evaporation and sublimation should be reduced.